+'''

 C-u C-c ! w

 C-u M-x flycheck-copy-errors-as-kill

 Like C-c ! w but with error IDs.

 M-0 C-c ! w

 M-0 M-x flycheck-copy-errors-as-kill

-Like C-c! w but do not copy the error messages but only the error IDs.
+Like C-c ! w but do not copy the error messages but only the error IDs.

+'''

-2.8 Flycheck versus Flymake
+2.9 Flycheck versus Flymake

 This article provides information about Flycheck compares to the built-in Flymake mode.
-It does not consider the improved Flymake fork or third-party extensions such as flymake-easy or flymake-cursor, but references them at appropriate places.
+It does not consider third-party extensions such as flymake-easy or flymake-cursor, but references them at appropriate places.